 Ascension Day is a public holiday and it is a day off for most businesses and schools.
-According to some superstition, it is even bad luck to work of this day.
+According to some superstitions, it is even bad luck to work on this day.
 The holiday is also known as The Ascension Thursday (or Holy Thursday) and The Feast of the Ascension.

 Ascension Day Holiday in Switzerland is celebrated in all the 26 Cantons.
 The old English tradition says that the weather should be warm on this day otherwise the harvest will be poor and the livestock will suffer from diseases.

-The church service includes putting out of the Easter candle and long pubic procession with a torch lit.
+The church service includes putting out the Easter candle and a long public procession with a torch lit.
 The biggest attraction on this holiday is the Auffahrt procession in Beromunster which dates back to 1509, but it became famous in 1780 as a horse-centered celebration.

 The Ascension Day symbolizes Christ’s entry into heaven, and in some traditions, it symbolizes chasing the devil on the streets and baptizing it in a pond or burning it in a sculpture (the representation of the Messiah’s triumph over the devil when he unlocked the realm of heaven to all believers).